the1lab/1lab/src/Cat/Instances/Discrete.lagda.md

 Disc A A-grpd .idl _ = ∙-idr _
 Disc A A-grpd .assoc _ _ _ = sym (∙-assoc _ _ _)

-Disc′ : Set ℓ → Precategory ℓ ℓ
+Disc' : Set ℓ → Precategory ℓ ℓ
-Disc′ A = Disc ∣ A ∣ h where abstract h : is-groupoid ∣ A ∣
+Disc' A = Disc ∣ A ∣ h where abstract h : is-groupoid ∣ A ∣
   h = is-hlevel-suc 2 (A .is-tr)
 ```